jasewarner/gulp-wordpress/README.md

 ## Synopsis
 wp-exit is a blank slate WordPress theme, for those Developers wishing to start a project with the bare minimum.

 The theme has been built according to <a href="https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/">WordPress Coding Standards</a>.
-All functions, includes and templates are placed in a respective directory and divided into separate files accordingly.
+All functions, includes and templates are placed in their respective directory and divided into separate files accordingly.

 wp-exit is packaged with Gulp for watching and compiling SCSS and JS files.
-A selection of helpful mixins is also included, all of which are featured in <a href="http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/">this useful article</a> by zerosixthree.
+A selection of helpful mixins is also included, all of which are featured in <a href="http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/">this useful article</a> by <a href="https://twitter.com/seb_ekstrom">@seb_ekstrom</a>.

 ## Installation
 Clone the project into <code>wp-content/themes</code> and rename it accordingly.

-In Terminal, <code>cd</code> into the <code>assets</code> directory and install the Gulp dependencies (if you haven't already installed Gulp, you’ll need to <a href="https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md">do so</a> first).
+In Terminal, <code>cd</code> into the <code>assets</code> directory and install the Gulp packages (if you haven't already installed Gulp, you’ll need to <a href="https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md">do so</a> first), e.g:

+<code>sudo npm install gulp-[package]</code>

-Once you have installed the dependencies, in Terminal, run <code>gulp watch</code>.
+Once you have installed the packages, in Terminal, run <code>gulp watch</code>.
 Any changes to the SCSS files in <code>assets/sass/</code> will lead to the creation of <code>style.css</code> and <code>style.min.css</code> in <code>assets/css</code>.

 Likewise, any alterations to the JS files in <code>assets/js/functions/</code> will be concatenated and uglified in <code>assets/js</code> to <code>scripts.js</code> and <code>scripts.min.js</code>.

 ## Features
-The Gulp package features the following helpful packages:
+The Gulp build features the following helpful packages:
 <ul>
   <li><a href="https://github.com/sindresorhus/gulp-autoprefixer">gulp-autoprefixer</a></li>
   <li><a href="https://github.com/scniro/gulp-clean-css">gulp-clean-css</a></li>